Proof of absence of local conserved quantities in the mixed-field Ising chain: Discussion

 \subsection{The transverse-field Ising chain}

-In this section, we discuss relation between our results and the model with $h_{z}=0$, i.e., the transverse-field Ising chain.
-First it is known that the Hamiltonian of this model can be mapped to a free fermionic system by the Jordan-Wigner transformation.
-Hence the conserved quantities of this model can be easily constructed in terms of the fermionic creation and annihilation operators $\{\hat{f}_{j}^{\dagger},\hat{f}_{j}\}_{j}$.
-However in many cases such conserved quantities are highly nonlocal.
+In this section, we discuss the relation between our results and the model with $h_{z}=0$, i.e., the transverse-field Ising chain.
+First, it is known that the Hamiltonian of this model can be mapped to a free fermionic system by the Jordan-Wigner transformation~\cite{Lieb1961}.
+Hence, the conserved quantities of this model can be easily constructed in terms of the fermionic creation and annihilation operators.
+However, in many cases such conserved quantities are highly nonlocal.
 Although it is expected that suitable linear combinations of these conserved quantities become local, it is not so obvious what linear combinations would be so.

-In such cases, our results will be useful to construct local conserved quantities of this model directly~\footnote{ It should be mentioned that the theoretical approach to prove absence of local conserved quantities in the nonintegrable XYZ chain with a magnetic field developed by Shiraishi~\cite{Shiraishi2019} has applied to explicitly construct local conserved quantities in the integrable XYZ chain (without magnetic field) by Nozawa and Fukai~\cite{Nozawa2020,Fukai2023}. }.
-Since Propositions~B and C do not assume $h_{z}\neq 0$, they can be applied also to this model.
-These propositions give the restrictions~(\ref{eq:LemmaB3}) and (\ref{eq:LemmaC3}) to the expansion coefficients $c^{(q,\ell)}_{\vb*{A}^{\ell}}$ of $L$-local conserved quantities with $3\le L\le N/2$.
-They say that among the coefficients $c^{(q,\ell)}_{\vb*{A}^{\ell}}$ with $\ell=L$, only $c^{(q=0,L)}_{Z(X)^{L-2}Z}$, $c^{(q=0,L)}_{Z(X)^{L-2}Y}$, and $c^{(q=0,L)}_{Y(X)^{L-2}Z}$ can be nonzero.
-On the one hand, this means that there is no $L$-local conserved quantity for $q\neq 0$ and $3\le L\le N/2$.
-On the other hand, this means that when constructing $L$-local conserved quantities with $q=0$, we can start the analysis with most of $c^{(q,L)}_{\vb*{A}^{L}}$ set to zero.
+In such cases, our results will be useful to construct local conserved quantities of this model directly~\footnote{ It should be mentioned that the theoretical approach to prove the absence of local conserved quantities in a nonintegrable spin chain developed by Shiraishi~\cite{Shiraishi2019}, on which our proof is based, has also applied to integrable models to explicitly construct local conserved quantities by Nozawa and Fukai~\cite{Nozawa2020,Fukai2023,Fukai2023a}. }.
+Since Propositions~B and C of Secs.~\ref{sec:Proof_oneZ} and \ref{sec:Proof_bothZ} do not assume $h_{z}\neq 0$, they are also applicable to this model.
+These propositions give the restrictions Eqs.~(\ref{eq:LemmaB3}) and (\ref{eq:LemmaC3}) to the expansion coefficients $c^{(q,\ell)}_{\vb*{A}^{\ell}}$ of $L$-local conserved quantities with $3\le L\le N/2$.
+They say that among the coefficients $c^{(q,\ell)}_{\vb*{A}^{\ell}}$ with $\ell=L$, only $c^{(q=0,L)}_{Z(X)^{L-2}Z}$ and $c^{(q=0,L)}_{Z(X)^{L-2}Y}=-c^{(q=0,L)}_{Y(X)^{L-2}Z}$ can be nonzero.
+This statement includes two important implications.
+The first is that there is no $L$-local conserved quantity for $q\neq 0$ and $3\le L\le N/2$.
+The second is that when constructing $L$-local conserved quantities with $q=0$, we can set $c^{(q=0,L)}_{\vb*{A}^{L}}$ to zero except for the two coefficients mentioned above.

-Furthermore, the forms of these three nonzero coefficients $c^{(q=0,L)}_{Z(X)^{L-2}Z}$, $c^{(q=0,L)}_{Z(X)^{L-2}Y}$, and $c^{(q=0,L)}_{Y(X)^{L-2}Z}$ seem consistent with the above expectation regarding the integrability of the model as follows.
-If the $L$-local conserved quantities of this model can be written as linear combinations of conserved quantities that are the two-body fermionic operators, they can be written as the sum of the following operators